MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v18.md

 ## Task 5: Configure version 18 server

 When you installed version 18 in **Task 2**, a version 18 [!INCLUDE[server](../developer/includes/server.md)] instance was created.
 In this task, you change server configuration settings that are required to complete the upgrade.
-Some of the changes are only required for version 16 to version 17 upgrade and can be reverted after you complete the upgrade.
+Some of the changes are only required for upgrade and can be reverted after you complete the upgrade.

 1. Set the server instance to connect to the application database.